hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 import` command does not need to be run.
 See that section for details on what is required before you run `terraform plan` on a state that requires migration.

-A successful import usually only results in a diff where configured disks transition their [`keep_on_remove`](#keep_on_remove) settings from `true` to `false`.
-This operation does not perform any virtual machine operations and is safe to run while the virtual machine is running.
+A successful migration usually only results in a configuration-only diff - that is, Terraform reconciles some configuration settings that cannot be set during the migration process with state.
+In this event, no reconfiguration operations are sent to the vSphere server during the next `terraform apply`.
+See the [importing](#importing) section for more details.

 ## Example Usage